 A pool in your backyard is an enjoyable luxury, but your insurance company doesn’t see it that way.
-A pool can be a danger and a liability, and you might be charged accordingly on your homeowner’s premium.
+As far as insurance companies are concerned, a pool can be a danger and a liability, and you might be charged accordingly on your homeowner’s premium.
 Expect to pay more for insurance when you put in a pool, but also investigate the things you can do to reduce the risk and your premium.

 Your pool is officially termed an “attractive nuisance” by your insurance company.
 That means it creates a risk that a child may be attracted to trespass on your property, use the pool without your knowledge and be at risk of injury or death.
 You can be held legally liable for any such incident; hence the concern of your insurance company.
 When you put in a pool you should always disclose the change to your insurance agent, otherwise you could find that your insurer refuses to cover any claims.